Gaia Pope death: Teen's mental health a factor, inquest concludes

 She was further assessed at Poole Hospital in October that year but discharged and sent home without any community support.

-On the day she disappeared Miss Pope had been anxious after being told of her alleged rapist's release from prison for other sex offences.
+On the day she disappeared Miss Pope was feeling anxious after being told of her alleged rapist's release from prison for other sex offences.

 She died at some point between 15:59 GMT on 7 November 2017 and 10:00 on 8 November, the court heard.

-The jury concluded that her death was "probably caused by her mental health and mental state on November 7 2017".
+The jury concluded her death was "probably caused by her mental health and mental state on November 7 2017".

 Police failures